 The list of material topics and materiality assessment result was presented to the Sustainability Steering Committee for review.

-The materiality matrix maps 21 sustainability topics, with their level of importance to stakeholders (y-axis) and their level of importance to our business (x-axis).
+The double materiality matrix maps 22 sustainability topics, with their level of importance to stakeholders (y-axis) and their level of importance to our business (x-axis).
 Overall materiality combines both internal and external factors, including the Group’s overall strategy, mission, resources, industry trends and stakeholders’ concerns.

 Tier 1: Material Topics